Antiblanks/he-dan.antiblanks.com/_posts/2019-03-15-week-7-sound-design.markdown

 The [Introduction to Sound Design Video by Pete Shepherd](https://falmouthflexible.instructure.com/courses/296/pages/week-7-an-introduction-to-sound-design?module_item_id=19090) XXX

+Fundamentals of audio for games
+Game audio split into 3 distinct areas combined to give the final product
+  - Composition - Composition of an engaging score making the player experience more immersive & control mood based on progression and situation.
+  - Sound design - Used to present action on screen such as gun shots etc
+  - Adaptive elements - Relates to both, implemented using programs such as FMod or WWise described on this [Youtube Instructional Video on Adding Sound with FMod and WWise](https://www.youtube.com/watch?v=S7pL4_yN7RY) as sound middleware programs, summarised as sounds that adapt to changes
+Looking into the above in more detail
+  - Underscores - Musical background that underpins the action on screen
+  - Leitmotifs - Musical phrase assigned to a character or scene
+  - Adaptive elements - Shifting changes to the underscore based on game or player conditions or playing a certain leitmotif when a character enters the screen
+Sound effects / sound affects
+  - Importance of good sound effect and sonic design
+  - Divide sonic elements in sound design into two basic descriptives
+    - Diegetic sound - Sounds that relate directly to what we are seeing on screen
+    - Non-diegetic sound - Sounds that do not relate directly to action on screen, used for ambience and scene setting The sounds we use
+  - Stock
+  - Recorded for true originality
+  - Unpacking the various techniques available for recording sound including field recording and foley sounds, synthesis and mimetic sound

 The [Foley and Found Sound content](https://falmouthflexible.instructure.com/courses/296/pages/week-7-foley-and-found-sound?module_item_id=19091) XXX

+Demonstrates the depth to which foley sound can be created, the particularities involved and how far people are willing to go to be more precise to add more production value and deliver a more convincing experience

 ### Tying this to my project